Synthetixio/synthetix/map.md

 * Do calls to debtBalanceOf outside of totalIssuedSynths allow stale rates?
 * Do debt ledger entries lose too much precision given that they are a product of small quantities?
 * What happens if I issue very small quantities of synths?
 Can I lose the debt due to rounding?
 Thus, can I increase the supply without the system locking any of my snx?
+* Can the slashed quantity from the fee pool when rewards are paid out if a person exhausts the pool ever be non-trivial?
+Comments imply it will just be due to rounding errors, but is this true?

 ## A Note on Conversion Fee Evasion